loganmarchione/docker-php-startpage/FEATURES.md

 # Features
+- Custom configuration files
   - JSON-based configuration file
     - Global configuration options
     - Group/service configuration options
   - Custom user includes
+    - Custom centered zone in navbar
     - Custom links in navbar
     - Custom footer
     - Custom CSS
 - HTTP status checks
 - Mobile-friendly
 - Icon packs

 ## Custom configuration files
 The startpage works out of the box, but it's assumed the user will mount a Docker volume at `/var/www/html/user_includes` to include custom configuration files.
-The configuration filenames are below (they must match exactly).
+The configuration filenames are below (the filenames must be spelled exactly like below).
 ```
+user_includes
-config.json
+├── config.json
+├── footer.php
-header_center.php
+├── header_center.php
-header_links.php
+├── header_links.php
-footer.php
-style.css
+└── style.css
 ```
 ⚠️ Anything inside `/var/www/html/user_includes` can be served by Apache.
 Don't put anything containing usernames/passwords/etc... in this directory. ⚠️

-## JSON-based configuration file
+### JSON-based configuration file
 The configuration file (`config.json`) has two sections:

 1. Global configuration options
-1. Groups (this a an array which contains services, which itself is another array)
+1. Groups (this a an array which contains another array of services)

-### Global configuration options
+#### Global configuration options
 Below is the layout of the global options, with some notes.
 ```
 {